gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Oh."
 Go home?
-The thought felt oddly foreign.
+The thought felt strange.
-The ark was home.
+The ark was her home.

 "And there's another thing,"
 the captain continued.